mycoalrd/odin_recipes/README.md

 # odin_recipes
-Created a recipe website based on the foundational html knowledge and skills I've aquired so far such as links, elements, and tags.
+Created a recipe website based on the foundational html knowledge and skills I've acquired so far such as links, elements, and tags.